hoodiehq/hood.ie/_posts/2015-11-17-we-have-been-busy.md

 ## 1. Hoodie 1.0 milestones closing in

 We made some **significant progress** on [the Hoodie 1.0 milestones](http://gr2m.github.io/milestones/).
-Most notably, we [completely re-structured how Hoodie is put together, and tested and released](https://github.com/hoodiehq/discussion/issues/76).
+Most notably, we ["completely re-structured how Hoodie is put together, tested and released](https://github.com/hoodiehq/discussion/issues/76).
 This work is already available in our new @next tag on npm, albeit not 100% functional yet.
 If you are keen on giving it a spin and help fix missing features, run *npm install hoodie@next* to get the work-in-progress version.
 See [https://github.com/hoodiehq/hoodie](https://github.com/hoodiehq/hoodie) for more details and a a way to find and file issues.
 The main work is done in the [Client](https://github.com/hoodiehq/hoodie-client), [Server](https://github.com/hoodiehq/hoodie-server) and [Admin Dashboard](https://github.com/hoodiehq/hoodie-admin-dashboard) modules.

 ## 2. JSConf EU, CSSconf EU, Reject.js & OTSConf